UniversalDependencies/docs/ext-format.md

     # ID FORM PARSEME:MWE

 The internal requirements and semantics of the new column must be documented by the initiative that defined the column.
-The only global requirement specified by CoNLL-U Plus is that the column does not contain a TAB, CR or LF character (but it may contain other whitespace characters if allowed by the column specification).
+The only global limitation specified by CoNLL-U Plus is that the column does not contain a TAB, CR or LF character (but it may contain other whitespace characters if allowed by the column specification).
+In addition:

+* The underscore `_`, when it occurs alone in the field, is reserved for underspecified annotations.
+It can be used in incomplete annotations or in blind versions of the annotated files.
+(Note that in the FORM and LEMMA fields of the basic CoNLL-U file, the underscore may also mean a literal underscore appearing in the underlying text.)
+* The asterisk `*`, when it occurs alone in a field, is reserved for empty annotations, which are different from underspecified.
+This concerns sporadic annotations (where not necessarily all tokens receive annotation).
+* The use of the underscore `_` and of the asterisk `*` is unconstrained when they occur with other characters (e.g. in feature names or values, as in `spec_char=*`).

+If the file is an extension of an existing UD treebank, it is assumed that sentence-level metadata defined in UD (in particular, the `text` attribute), as well as the contents of the core UD columns, is identical to the source treebank.

 ## Cross-reference to a UD treebank

 In case of stand-off annotation, it becomes crucial to be able to identify the underlying UD file.
-Any official UD release is permanently identified by its permanent URI in the LINDAT/CLARIN repository, e.g.,
+Any official UD release is identified by its permanent URI in the LINDAT/CLARIN repository, e.g.,

 * `http://hdl.handle.net/11234/1-1983` for UD 2.0.